The right tools can help you to save a lot of money in the kitchen. BBC Good Food recommends top 10 gadgets for the budget-conscious cook.

 Resuable plastic food containers are more economical than tin foil and cling film, and if you're not fussed about looks they can work out really cheap too.
 This stackable set from Lakeland works out at a pound a pot.
 They can be stacked when full or nested when empty, come with colour-coded lids and are just the right size for a lunchtime portion of soup or salad.

 What's your favourite money-saving piece of kitchen kit?
-Share your thoughts with us below...
+Leave a comment below...